See For Yourself

 What about finding stolen cars?

 According to one report, there is no statistical evidence that ALPRs have deterred motor theft and there isn't even a moderate correlation between ALPRs and stolen vehicle recoveries.
+Nationwide, out of tens of millions of plate scans reviewed by the ACLU, the hit rate for any kind of match, stolen vehicle or otherwise, was just 0.01–0.08%.

 How is this different from traffic cameras?